 - Flamingos eat organisms found in the shallow bodies of water.

 - When feeding, they often stir up the bottom of the water with their feet, which allows the organisms to stir from the bottom up into the water.

 - This activity possibly contributes to the mixing of organic material within these waters.
 It also aids in sufficient oxygenation and in avoiding anoxic conditions.

 - Pollution in the habitats of flamingos causes a threat to their survival.
 Like other aquatic animal species, plastic bags and other plastic garbage is a major pollutant for flamingos because it contaminates the soil and water where flamingos feed.

 - The construction of highways and roads causes the habitat destruction of flamingos because it makes their nesting and feeding grounds more accessible to humans and predators.

 - In many flamingo habitats, the water level has been changed due to the irrigation of coastal desert.

-- Mining activities of elements and minerals, such as lithium, potassium, boron, nitrates, and molybdenum, has caused serious disturbances of the flamingo habitats.
+- Mining activities of elements and minerals, such as lithium, potassium, boron, nitrates, and molybdenum, have caused serious disturbances in the flamingo habitats.

-- Low-flying aircrafts that bring photographers and bird enthusiasts into the feeding and nesting grounds cause a negative effect on the lifestyle of flamingos.
+- Low-flying aircraft that bring photographers and bird enthusiasts into the feeding and nesting grounds harm the lifestyle of flamingos.

 - The conservation status of all the flamingo species is shown in the following table: